geoscixyz/gpg/content/induced_polarization/induced_polarization_data.rst

 .. figure:: ./images/potentials.gif
 	:align: right
 	:scale: 100 %

+Consider the experiment illustrated in the following figure.
+Current, :math:`I`, is injected into the ground at the source electrodes and voltage, :math:`V`, is measured at the potential electrodes.
+The source is DC (direct current) in the sense that when it is on, there is no variation.
+However, in this case it is turned on and off with a duty cycle as shown in the :numref:`duty cycle`.
+Two methods of measuring chargeability in the time domain are described below.

 1. The following is a definition of chargeability but it is not possible to measure it exactly in the field.
 The figure to the right shows voltage